ahnazary/stockdex/README.md

 statistics = ticker.statistics
 ```

-## Dividends data from `Digrin` Webstite:
+## Historical dividends data

-All dividends paid by the company are returned as a pandas DataFrame.
+All dividends paid by the company returned as a pandas DataFrame.

 ```python
 dividend = ticker.dividend